-Dairy Free: Substitute the ice cream for a non-dairy ice cream, and substitute the milk for cashew milk or a nut milk of your choice.
+Dairy Free: Substitute the ice cream for non-dairy ice cream, and substitute the milk for cashew milk or nut milk of your choice.

 Frequently Asked Questions

 This depends on the ice cream that is used to make the shake.
 Most plain flavors such as vanilla, chocolate, and strawberry ice creams are free from gluten.
-If the shake is made with vanilla ice cream, it is likely gluten free.
-McDonald’s makes their shakes with a gluten-free ice cream, so if you are purchasing a Shamrock Shake, it is very likely to be gluten free.
+If the shake is made with vanilla ice cream, it is likely gluten-free.
+McDonald's makes their shakes with gluten-free ice cream, so if you are purchasing a Shamrock Shake, it is very likely to be gluten-free.